 Why is it important to get a second opinion after an amputation diagnosis?

 For patients facing a PAD diagnosis, especially those who are facing amputation, it’s a frightening and uncertain time.
 You may not know where to turn, and that’s where Dr. Lam comes in.

 “A big part of my job as a vascular surgeon is education.
 Every patient I see, I try to educate not only about their disease, but what their treatment options are and how we can work together to best treat their individual concerns.
 There is no ‘one-size-fits-all’ answer, and my solution is almost never amputation.”

 Patients are often told by a doctor that their lower extremity needs to be amputated, and they will undergo the operation without ever getting a second opinion.
 In many cases, PAD, while complex in nature, can be successfully treated using minimally invasive techniques on an outpatient basis.

 Sometimes it’s a simple procedure that completely changes a patient’s life and one that they may have never known about had they not sought a second opinion.

 Historically, PAD had to be treated with invasive surgery that required a hospital stay and significant downtime.

-The good news today is that amputations and invasive surgeries are far less common for PAD treatment due the advent of endovascular (minimally invasive) procedures.
-Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed close to 10,000 to date.
+The good news today is that amputations and invasive surgeries are far less common for PAD treatment due to the advent of endovascular (minimally invasive) procedures.
+Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed over 10,000 to date.